El Michels Affair

 When Leon Michels name first appeared on a record, he was 16.
 That release was Thunder Chicken, and the group was his high school band, The Mighty Imperials.
 The record was essentially an homage to The Meters, at the time it was near pitch-perfect for the budding retro-soul scene.
 While that release was an early step for Michels, aspects of it have almost become trademarks of his work: a unique raw-yet-disciplined approach to his sound and songwriting, and a soulful genuineness that has a sense of humor one minute and a sense of solace the next.

 Right from the jump his hustling work ethic was evident, always involved in a lot at once.
 While finishing Thunder Chicken, Michels began touring and recording with Sharon Jones and the Dap Kings—which he did for the next 7 years.
 During that time he was also recording songs in a makeshift home studio and preparing for what would be his first full-length record, Sounding Out The City, and the first release under the name El Michels Affair.
-In 2004, when Sounding Out The City was recorded, Michels’ obsession with early rocksteady, American soul, and 60’s garage rock crept its way into the songwriting and recording aesthetic, the outcome was something Michels appropriately dubbed “Cinematic Soul.”
+In 2004, when Sounding Out The City was recorded, Michels’ obsession with Euro Library, American soul, and early rocksteady crept its way into the songwriting and recording aesthetic, the outcome was something Michels appropriately dubbed “Cinematic Soul.”
 The album was to be the first release on Truth & Soul Records, a new label Michels co founded.

 The lo-fi warm recording aesthetic and bottom heavy production alongside the immediate success of EMA’s debut release lead to playing a show with Raekwon of Wu-Tang fame.
 That show went over so well it lead to a tour with El Michels backing multiple members of the Wu-Tang Clan.
 It was these shows that ended up laying the groundwork for the release of El Michels Affair’s second full-length, Enter the 37th Chamber, which eventually introduced them to a worldwide audience.
 While the band’s fanbase went through the roof, the industry also quickly recognized that EMA was a force to be reckoned with.
 Almost in a domino effect, a huge range of hip-hop artists sampled Michels’ songs, from Ghostface Killah, Just Blaze, and Jay-Z to J Dilla, J.Cole, and Travis Scott.